dropps07/tixets/README.md

 1. Connect your EduChain Chain wallet
 2. Create Events
 3. Explore Events
-4. Submit and you check that in your Past Events
+4. Purchased Tickets are present in your Profile

 ## 🔮 Vision
 1. **🎟 Revolutionizing Event Ticketing** :– Enabling fair, transparent, and tamper-proof ticketing with blockchain.